campsoftware/Xanadu/README.md

 Use when possible: [ Fixed, Updated, Moved, Added, Removed, Renamed, Replaced, Decided, NOTE ]

+2025-08-05-15-36-47
+- Updated ProjectsTasks to included a User Picker.
+Need to finish.
+- Found a bug that is repeating Portal Pickers repeating its contents.

 2025-08-04-17-24-18
 - Updated Contacts and Sales Column Payment Terms to be a Select that uses the ARRAY_PAYMENTS_TERMS array.